dayarthvader/tcp_ip/README.md

 ## style-guides
 ![Alt Text](https://media.giphy.com/media/10KIsXhwdoerHW/giphy.gif)
+C++ has powerful set of features.
+Like many experts believe it is a swiss army knife.
+One must carefully deliberate on the subset of tools (read language features) that he/she choses to use.
+Selecting the right set of features and using them in right combination is matter of expertise.
+Thankfully for us, many experts in the field have set guidelines for us to adapt and use their wisdom for our advantage.
+Sticking to a style guide brings you following advantages.
+[x] Manage code complexity
+[x] Improve readability
+[x] Improve mainatainibility
+[x] Improve overall productivity - developer and reviewers can focus on the logic than styles

 You can fork this repo to get a headstart in your new C++ projects if you chose
 [x] Details.1.
 As your folder structure.
 [x] CMake as your build support tool.